 17. Certain Foods May Help Increase Your Milk Supply

-Some foods that generations of mothers also swear by and claim to help increase milk supply.
-Though no scientific studies prove these claims, enough mothers have said they saw a difference, so it’s worth a shot!
-Along with a well-balanced diet, try to include whole oats (like a bowl of oatmeal, oatmeal lactation cookies, or oat milk), garlic, pumpkin, and protein-rich foods.
+Some foods that generations of mothers also swear by, claiming they help increase milk supply.
+Although no scientific studies have proven these claims, many mothers have reported seeing a difference, so it’s worth a try.
+Along with a well-balanced diet, try to include whole oats (like a bowl of oatmeal, oatmeal lactation cookies, or oat milk), garlic, pumpkin, and protein-rich foods.18,19

 18. Certain Supplements May Increase Your Milk Supply